partio-scout/osaamiskiekko/robot/README.md

 `run.py` is the heart of the whole thing, setting up PATHs and other test execution-related configuration.
 It relies on the four folders (`docs`, `libs`, `resources`, `tests`) being exactly named like they are, being exactly where they are.

+## Running tests locally
+To run tests on command line install python, robot framework and for example chrome webdrivers and execute

+        BROWSER=chrome SERVER=http://localhost:3000 SELENIUM= python run.py

+Change SERVER as needed to target other environments.

 TODO:
 - Write guide
 - run.py: --help